adamsilver/fdpb/04-a-login-form.md

 Having ironed out problems with the username and password fields, our login form is almost identical to the registration form.
 It contains the same fields in the same order with the same microcopy.
 The only difference is the button's label.
 Instead of “Register” it's “Sign in.”

-“Sign in” is arguably more human than “Log in.”
+“Sign in”, is perhaps more human than “Log in.”
 When you visit a spa or office building, signing in grants you entry.
 And you sign out as you leave.
-Where possible, we should use the same language for digital experiences.
+It's usually sensible to use the same language for digital experiences too.

 It can, however, depend on the industry.
-Bank sites, for example, tend to use “Log in.”
+Banks, for example, tend to use “Log in.”
 The notion of logging came along with computers in the 80s—the operations that users do are *logged* for security reasons.

 ![Login](./images/04/button-text.png)

+Ultimately, we should design interfaces that speak in the language that's familiar to the user.
 Whichever you choose, be consistent (principle 3).
 Make URLs, links, headings and buttons match.
 And if users click “Log in” to log in, then they should click “Log out” to log out.

 ## The ‘username and password don't match’ Problem